 3. Share entrance test links and updates on the admission process.

 5. Share updates and promotional content through email and SMS campaigns.

 Free resources to learn more about workflow automation in higher education:

 - 16 Education Workflow Automations for Your Admissions Teams

 - Watch our webinar hosted by David Eby, VP of Marketing, New England College and Jason Pfaff, VP, Red Ventures to learn the best practices in Higher Education automation.

 Businesses in the financial services sector have multiple teams working with a customer.
 These increase the chances of encountering errors or miscommunication.
-But automated workflows ensure that leads flow through teams with ease and each individual process is automated some extent.
+But implementing workflow automation in financial services improves efficiency, improves response rates, and ultimately boosts revenues.

 A combination of clearly defined processes and LeadSquared’s automation has made our operations completely error-free.
 Automated lead assignment also helps us save a lot of time and bandwidth, and we can focus on what we do best—provide good insurance advice and service.Lokesh Gurram, Co-founder, Ditto Insurance